Azhariel/spotify-to-text/README.md

 1. Enter a Spotify Playlist URL: Paste the URL of a Spotify playlist into the input field.
 Only valid Spotify playlist links are accepted.
 2. Convert to Text: Click the Convert to Text button.
 The application will fetch the playlist data from Spotify and format it.
-3. (IN DEVELOPMENT) Copy the Playlist: After the playlist data is displayed in the textarea, click the Copy to Clipboard button to copy the formatted playlist (songs and artists) to your clipboard.
+3. Copy the Playlist: After the playlist data is displayed in the textarea, click the Copy to Clipboard button to copy the formatted playlist (songs and artists) to your clipboard.
-4. (IN DEVELOPMENT) Success Notification: A toast notification will appear to confirm the success or failure of the copy action.
+4. Success Notification: A toast notification will appear to confirm the success or failure of the copy action.